matthew-brett/dsfe/notebooks/01/what-is-data-science.md

 > quantities of formless data and make analysis possible. ...
 Data scientists’
 > most basic, universal skill is the ability to write code.

-These were scientists who had worked on data in their own fields:
+Most had come to code through their scientific work:

 > Some of the best and brightest data scientists are PhDs in esoteric fields
 > like ecology and systems biology.
 George Roumeliotis, the head of a data